CNK2100/SCION-SBOM-DEV/README.md

 ```
 make
 make test
 # Option make test-integration.
-You may get an error due to the downloading of  "OpenWrt" during test-integration.
-Just move to the running of SCION
+# May get error due to the low-speed downloading of "OpenWrt".
+# Just move to the Running  SCION-SBOM Section.
 make test-integration
 ```

-## Running SCION Quantum
+## Running SCION-SBOM

 ```